-As part of the proposals, the applicant has proposed the provision of a new puffin type pedestrian crossing to Grange Road.
-At present, there is an uncontrolled crossing point (pedestrian dropped kerbs with tactile paving) to the western side of the junction.
-Following the submission of a PV2 assessment (an assessment used to determine the relationship (and associated extent of conflict) between numbers of pedestrian and vehicular movements at a crossing point), the County Highway Authority takes the view that the existing dropped kerb crossing would remain the most appropriate crossing type in this instance, given the ratios between numbers of pedestrian and vehicular users.
-In particular, the County Highway Authority advises that providing a formal crossing without adequate justification can give rise to highway safety concerns in that, where there is insufficient demand for a formal crossing to be provided, drivers do not anticipate that they will be required to stop to allow pedestrians to cross.
-On this basis (and given the results of the PV2 assessment), the County Highway Authority does not support the provision of a formal pedestrian crossing in this location.
+At present, there is an uncontrolled crossing point to Grange Road (pedestrian dropped kerbs with tactile paving) to the western side of the Hemsley Road junction.
+As part of the previous scheme, the applicant had proposed the provision of a new puffin type pedestrian crossing to Grange Road but, following the submission of a PV2 assessment (an assessment used to determine the relationship (and associated extent of conflict) between numbers of pedestrian and vehicular movements at a crossing point), the County Highway Authority took the view that the existing dropped kerb crossing would remain the most appropriate crossing type in this instance, given the ratios between numbers of pedestrian and vehicular users.
+In particular, the County Highway Authority was concerned that providing a formal crossing without adequate justification could give rise to highway safety concerns in that, where there is insufficient demand for a formal crossing to be provided, drivers do not anticipate that they will be required to stop to allow pedestrians to cross.
+On that basis (and given the results of the PV2 assessment), the County Highway Authority did not support the provision of a formal pedestrian crossing in that location.